 Latvia has nice weather in the summer and it gets pretty cold in the winter.
 Latvia experiences reasonably mild winters, beginning in January and ending in March.

-There are 6 mobile network operators and also quite a number of internet service providers in Latvia.
+There are over 0 mobile network operators and about 0 internet service providers in Latvia.
 You can checkout the

 and also details about each of them.